Uberspace/lab/source/guide_postgresql.rst

 Database and User Management
 ============================

+The default setup on Uberspace is that the Uberspace account name is the database cluster user/PostgreSQL superuser with root-type priveliges to adminster the database (create/delete new databases and users, install extensions, run maintenance).

-It is highly recommended to use a separate user together with a strong password for every single usage (project).
-Please don't use the database cluster user, it is like a root user.
+It is highly recommended to use a separate user(s) together with a strong passwords for every single usage (project).

 The following example considers a database and new user for Synapse, the Matrix (https://matrix.org) reference server.
-You can use this example for other projects as well.
+You can use this template setup for other projects as well.

 .. note:: Please start your PostgreSQL daemon before you maintain anything.